University of Toronto: Demographics

-In 2001–02, the overall gender ratio was about 57.1 per cent female to 42.9 per cent male for enrolled students, or about 15 males for every 20 females.
-This gender gap has improved slightly in recent years to 54.8 per cent female, 42.7 per cent male, and 2.5 per cent who identified as another gender or unreported in 2024–25.
-This gap is more pronounced for graduation rates, with 59 per cent of degrees conferred on females.
-Gender ratios also depend on undergraduate versus graduate enrolment, and department.
+In 2001–2002, the overall gender ratio was about 57.1 per cent women to 42.9 per cent men for enrolled students, or about 15 men for every 20 women.
+This gender gap has closed slightly over time to 54.8 per cent of students who identified as women, 42.7 per cent men, and 2.5 per cent another gender or unreported in 2024–2025.
+This gap is more pronounced in graduation rates, with 59 per cent of degrees conferred on women.

 The overall average of high school grades for first-year students was about 86 per cent for fall 2014.
 The retention rate was 92.1 per cent.

-In 2024–25, 25.2 per cent of the total students from all three campuses were enrolled in the Social Science and Humanities, and 28.1 per cent in Biology, Engineering, and Mathematics & Physical Sciences.
-General arts and science education accounted for and 14.9 per cent enrolment (all students).
-Health Professions was 13.0 per cent, Education 5.1 per cent, and Fine Arts 2.4 per cent.
+Regarding courses of study, in 2024–2025, 28.1 per cent of students from all three campuses were enrolled in biology, engineering, or mathematics and physical sciences, while 25.2 per cent were enrolled in social sciences or humanities.
+General arts and science education accounted for 14.9 per cent of total enrolment.
+Health professions was 13.0 per cent, education 5.1 per cent, and fine arts was 2.4 per cent.